First Battle of Bud Dajo: Aftermath

 Following the American victory, President Theodore Roosevelt sent Wood a congratulatory cablegram, but reporters stationed at Manila had cabled their own account to the press.
 The March 11, 1906 New York Times headlines read, "WOMEN AND CHILDREN KILLED IN MORO BATTLE; Mingled with Warriors and Fell in Hail of Shot.
 FOUR DAYS OF FIGHTING Nine Hundred Persons Killed or Wounded—President Wires Congratulations to the Troops."

 The press' account of the "Moro Crater Massacre" fell on receptive ears.
 There were still deep misgivings among the American public about America's role during the Spanish–American War and the stories of atrocities carried out during the Philippine–American War.
 The public had also been largely unaware of the continuing violence in the Moro Province, and were shocked to learn that killing continued.
-Under pressure from Congress, Secretary of War William Howard Taft cabled Wood for explanation of the "wanton slaughter" of women and children.
+Under pressure from Congress, Secretary of War William Howard Taft cabled Wood for an explanation of the "wanton slaughter" of women and children.
 Despite not being in command of the assault (although he was the senior officer present), Wood accepted full responsibility.
 By the time the scandal died down, Wood had assumed his post as Commander of the Philippine Division, and General Tasker H. Bliss had replaced him as governor of the Moro Province.

+On 23 June 1906 Harper Weekly published a photograph of Bud Dajo.

 Mark Twain condemned the incident strongly in articles.
 In response to criticism, Wood's explanation of the high number of women and children killed stated that the women of Bud Dajo dressed as men and joined in the combat, and that the men used children as living shields.
-Hagedorn supports this explanation, by giving an account of Lt.
-Gordon Johnston, who was severely wounded by a woman warrior.
+Hagedorn supports this explanation, by giving an account of Lieutenant Gordon Johnston, who was severely wounded by a woman warrior.
 A second explanation was given by the Governor-General of the Philippines, Henry Clay Ide, who reported that the women and children were collateral damage, having been killed during the artillery barrages.
 These conflicting explanations of the high number of women and child casualties brought accusations of a cover-up, adding to the criticism.
-Furthermore, Wood's and Ide's explanation are at odds with Col. J.W.
-Duncan's March 12, 1906 post-action report describing the placement of a machine-gun at the edge of the crater to fire upon the occupants.
+Furthermore, Wood's and Ide's explanations are at odds with Colonel J. W. Duncan's March 12, 1906, post-action report describing the placement of a machine gun at the edge of the crater to fire upon the occupants.
 Following Duncan's reports, the high number of non-combatants killed can be explained as the result of indiscriminate machine-gun fire.